goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/planning/research-design.md

 title: Research Design
 ---

-**Designing your research and experiments correctly ahead of time and understanding the core principles of experimental design will increase the reproducibility and usefulness of your research**
+{% include roadmap-zoom-title.html cssClass="research-design" title="Designing your research and experiments correctly ahead of time and understanding the core principles of experimental design will increase the reproducibility and usefulness of your research" %}

 **Familiarise yourself with core principles of study design**